ioankatsi/Healthcare_Data_AI/README.md

-# Welcome to Awesome Healthcare Data - Machine Learning Papers !

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 ## Awesome list criteria - Roadmap

 1. A list of **top 100 Machine Learning and Data Analysis regarding Healthcare Data** published after 2012 is suggested.